How IoT Has Changed the Face of Mobile App Development

 • Data Integrity: Blockchain can ensure the integrity of data collected and shared by IoT devices, preventing tampering and unauthorized access.

-• Secure Device Management: Apps can leverage blockchain to securely manage IoT devices, ensuring that only authorized users can control or access them.
+• Secure Device Management: Apps use blockchain to securely manage IoT devices, allowing access only to authorized users.

-• Transparent Supply Chains: In industries like manufacturing and retail, blockchain can be used to create transparent and traceable supply chains, with mobile apps providing real-time visibility.
+• Transparent Supply Chains: Blockchain enables transparent supply chains in manufacturing and retail, with mobile apps ensuring real-time visibility.

 6. Case Studies: IoT in Action in Mobile App Development